-The Permittee must use the Water Quality Permitting Portal - Permit Submittals application to submit all other written permit-required reports by the date specified in the permit.
+The Permittee must use the Water Quality Permitting Portal - Permit Submittals application (unless otherwise specified in the permit) to submit all other written permit-required reports by the date specified in the permit.

 When another permit condition requires submittal of a paper (hard-copy) report, the Permittee must ensure that it is postmarked or received by Ecology no later than the dates specified by this permit.
 Send these paper reports to Ecology at: